ayokanme/ayokanme.github.io/_posts/2023-05-29-deal-with-ai.md

 title:  "What's the deal with AI?"
 date:   2023-05-29 13:00:00
 published: false
-image: /assets/article_images/2023-05-29-deal-with-ai/header.png
+image: /assets/article_images/2023-05-29-deal-with-ai/header.jpeg
 ---

-I’ve been due for a new post for a while.
+_(I’ve been due for a new post for a while.
 Between moving states, settling into a new city, and endless new distractions (LLMs and all their offshoots) in the world; it’s been challenging to find time to write.
 Well, the dust has settled a bit.
-Time to put some thoughts down.
+Time to put some thoughts down.)_

 Unless you’ve been living under a rock, sometime late last year or early this year, you probably heard about something called ChatGPT.
 A very simple-looking chatbot website showed up (seemingly out of nowhere) and put everyone on notice; *AI is about to change the world*.